-When experiencing challenges with taste changes that interfere with adhering to a recommended dietary plan during cancer treatment, the following cancer nutrition tips from Hired Hands Homecare, providers of the home care and specialized dementia care Pleasanton, CA seniors need, can help:
+When experiencing challenges with taste changes that interfere with adhering to a recommended dietary plan during cancer treatment, the following cancer nutrition tips from Hired Hands Homecare, providers of the the best senior care Santa Rosa, CA seniors need, can help:

 Experiment with different food temperatures.
-For some … Read More »
+For some people … Read More »

 Besides helping to manage our mouse and rodent population, it may be hard to think of anything beneficial about snakes – especially poisonous ones.
-Yet there may be a surprising silver lining to slithery serpents: innovative cancer treatment options.
+Yet there may be a surprising silver lining to slithery serpents: innovative new treatments for cancer.

 Just ask Steve MacKessy of the University of Northern Colorado.
 He’s been collecting and studying snake venom for decades, freeze-drying the venom to retain its properties.
 He still works with samples gathered as many as 40 years ago, sharing, “A lot of other protein drugs are inherently unstable, but venoms in particular are designed to be stable under bad conditions.”

 Receiving a diagnosis of cancer is life-altering, and having a strong support system is crucial.
 When a friend or loved one is undergoing cancer care, you may feel at a loss as to how to provide the best support, without overstepping boundaries or causing the person any undue stress.
-These steps, courtesy of the Marin senior care team at Hired Hands Homecare, are a great place to start.
+These steps, courtesy of Hired Hands Homecare, the best elderly care Napa has to offer, are a great place to start.

 Be present.
 Find out the best times to visit the person with cancer, and then simply be there, to listen, talk, and even laugh together when appropriate, which can bring a breath of fresh air to someone looking to maintain a sense of normalcy.